MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-a-local-package-repository-using-minicran.md

 -   **Improved version management**: In a multiuser environment, there are good reasons to avoid unrestricted installation of multiple package versions on the server.

-After creating the repository, you can modify it by adding new packages or upgrading the version of existing packages.

-> [!NOTE]
+By using miniCRAN, you can avoid package dependency errors when using the CREATE EXTERNAL LIBRARY statement.

+You can also use miniCRAN to prepare packages for use in Azure Machine Learning.
+For more information, see this blog: [Using miniCRAN in Azure ML, by Michele Usuelli](https://www.r-bloggers.com/using-minicran-in-azure-ml/)

+## Prepare packages using miniCRAN

-> The miniCRAN package itself is dependent on 18 other CRAN packages, among which is the RCurl package, which has a system dependency on the curl-devel package.
-Similarly, package XML has a dependency on libxml2-devel.
-We recommend, therefore, that you build your local repository initially on a machine with full Internet access, so that you can easily satisfy all these dependencies.
-After created, you can move the repository to a different location.
+The **miniCRAN** package itself is dependent on 18 other CRAN packages, among which is the **RCurl** package, which has a system dependency on the **curl-devel** package.
+Similarly, package **XML** has a dependency on **libxml2-devel**.

+For these reasons, we recommend that you build your local repository initially on a machine with full Internet access, so that you can easily satisfy all these dependencies.

+After the repository has been created, you can move the repository to a different location.

 ### Step 1.
 Install the miniCRAN package

-You begin by creating a miniCRAN repository to use as a source.
+You begin by creating a **miniCRAN** repository to use as a source.
 You should create this repository on a computer that has internet access.

-1. Install the miniCRAN package and the required **igraph** package.
+1. Install the **miniCRAN** package and the required **igraph** package.

     ```R
     if(!require("miniCRAN")) install.packages("miniCRAN") if(!require("igraph"))